kelly501/Data_Mining/README.md

 # Heterogeneous clustering in Data Mining
-Use different clustering algorithms to divide uniformly and normally distributed data into heterogeneous groups
+Use different clustering algorithms to divide uniformly and normally distributed datasets into heterogeneous clusters

 # algorithm
 1. S-shape placement